 This guide and FAQ covers action short of a strike only.
-No strike dates have been declared yet: further guidance on strike action will be published in due course.
+See the Strike FAQ for guidance on strike days 9, 10 and 11 June.

 Our mandate for all forms of ASOS starts on Tuesday 4th May, and can be employed continuously until the dispute is resolved.
 In practice, this will mean different things for different members and for individual members it will mean different things at different times.
 This is due to the varied nature of our roles, and how our work varies over time.

 All UCU members are expected to participate in ASOS if they are employed by the University of Leicester.
 If you are not a UCU member you may still participate: Once a mandate for Industrial Action has been lawfully acquired, any employee of the institution in which it taking place is allowed to join in, irrespective of union membership.
 If you are not a union member, however, we suggest and request that you join.
 If you are employed by another agency, e.g. Unitemps, then your employer is not University of Leicester and it is therefore not lawful for you to take part.

 Sticking to your hours (‘working to contract’) is not a breach of contract, however anything beyond working to contract (which includes refusal to reschedule, refusal to cover for absent colleagues), could be construed as a breach of contract, but is covered under the ballot and hence implies that you cannot be disciplined for taking this action.
 However, you may be subject to pay deductions for breach of contract arising from ASOS.